Sliding Window Informative Canonical Correlation Analysis: Theoretical Results

 \subsubsection{Theorem statement}

 Given whatever streaming PCA method we choose, we obtain estimates

 of the principal components at the end of the window.
 Note that the estimated matrices as well as the original matrices of principal components have orthonormal columns, and that $\Delta_x$ and $\Delta_y$ denote the error in our estimate.
 When we discuss the error of a vector, especially of a unit-norm eigenvector, we assume that the inner product between a vector $\uu$ and its estimate $\widehat{\uu}$ is positive: $\uu^\top \widehat{\uu} \geq 0$.
-Then, we make the following claim that we will prove in the remainder of this section: \begin{theorem} If we have that
+Let $F = \in \RR^{p \times r_x}$ and $G = \in \RR^{q \times r_y}$ be the matrices whose columns are the true correlated canonical directions and let $L \in \RR^{r_x \times r_y}$ be the diagonal matrix containing the true correlations.
+We make the following claim: \begin{theorem} If we have that

 where $\Delta_x$ and $\Delta_y$ are as defined in (\ref{eq:v_delta}), $X$ and $Y$ are as in Section \ref{ssec:setup}, and the remainder of the assumptions in Section \ref{ssec:setup} hold, we have that